microsoft/rust-for-dotnet-devs/src/language/custom-types/members.md

 ## Mutability

-When designing a type in C#, it is the responsiblity of the developer to decide whether the a type is mutable or immutable; whether it supports destructive or non-destructive mutations.
+When designing a type in C#, it is the responsibility of the developer to decide whether the a type is mutable or immutable; whether it supports destructive or non-destructive mutations.
 C# does support an immutable design for types with a _positional record declaration_ (`record class` or `readonly